golemfactory/yagna/docs/service-bus/ysb-api-concept.md

 ### Service registration

-An API call to the YSB API module which binds a given service name string to the registered service process and route any incoming messages to that service.
+An API call to the GSB API module which binds a given service name string to the registered service process and route any incoming messages to that service.
 The latter is performed by calling an appropriate interface method, which is required to be implemented by the service.

-Registration shares the lifetime of a "connection" between the YSB API module and the registered service.
+Registration shares the lifetime of a "connection" between the GSB API module and the registered service.

 ### Service relaying

 A state of exposing a Service interface directly on the Yagna network.
 The interface may be called by any third party who poses the knowledge of that service's address.

-The prerequisite for relaying is to register a service within the YSB API module.
-In consequence, messages addressed to that service will be routed to that service by the YSB API module.
+The prerequisite for relaying is to register a service within the GSB API module.
+In consequence, messages addressed to that service will be routed to that service by the GSB API module.
 Responses are routed back to the caller either as a single reply or a stream.

-### YSB API module
+### GSB API module

-A module within the Yagna daemon exposing the Yagna Service Bus API.
+A module within the Yagna daemon exposing the Service Bus API.

 ## Authorization